FD-SustainableFinance/02-TAXONOMY-TOOLS/README.md

 4. inspect the attributes and mappings of taxonomies
 5. export the taxonomy file code in various formats

+To contact Solidatus, please visit the Partner page.

 ### Projects
 For access to the library and tools:
 1. go to [Taxonomy & Mappings Project](https://github.com/orgs/FD-SustainableFinance/projects/2)